-The vector X{ii} includes the log of real total assets to control for firm size, the ratio of fixed to total assets to control for asset tangibility (more tangible assets may serve as a collateral and lower the cost of debt), the ratio of EBIT (earning before interests and taxes) to total assets to control for 'efficiency' (more efficient firms are likely to have higher earnings with the same assets), and the ratio of depreciation and amortization to total assets to control for tax shields.
-These variables are commonly used in empirical studies of capital structure (see, for example, Rajan and Zingales, 1995; Frank and Goyal, 2009).
-We wish to find out if private control and the existence of an IRA affect the choice of leverage even after controlling for these variables.
+The vector \mathbf{X}{it} includes the log of real total assets to control for firm size, the ratio of fixed to total assets to control for asset tangibility (more tangible assets may serve as a collateral and lower the cost of debt), the ratio of EBIT (earning before interests and taxes) to total assets to control for "efficiency" (more efficient firms are likely to have higher earnings with the same assets), and the ratio of depreciation and amortization to total assets to control for tax shields.
+These variables are commonly used in empirical studies of capital structure.10 We wish to find out if private control and the existence of an IRA affect the choice of leverage even after controlling for these variables.

-The effects of ownership and regulatory independence on leverage are captured by the coefficients α_1 , α_2 and α_3 .
-The sum $\alpha_1 + \alpha_3$ captures the effect of regulatory independence (IRA versus no IRA) on the leverage of privately controlled firms, while α_1 captures the effect of regulatory independence on the leverage of state-controlled firms.
-Likewise, $\alpha_2 + \alpha_3$ captures the effect of ownership (private versus State control) on the leverage of firms which are regulated by an IRA, while α_2 captures the effect of ownership on the leverage of firms which are not regulated by an IRA.
+The effects of ownership and regulatory independence on leverage are captured by the coefficients α_1 , α_2 , and α_3 .
+The sum $\alpha_1 + \alpha_3$ captures the effect of regulatory independence (IRA vs. no IRA) on the leverage of privately-controlled firms, while α_1 captures the effect of regulatory independence on the leverage of state-controlled firms.
+Likewise, $\alpha_2 + \alpha_3$ captures the effect of ownership (private- vs. state-control) on the leverage of firms which regulated by an IRA, while α_2 captures the effect of ownership on the leverage of firms which are not regulated by an IRA.
 In the regression below, we will report the values of α_1 , α_2 , $\alpha_1 + \alpha_3$, and $\alpha_2 + \alpha_3$, and the p-values associated with tests on their significance.

-To estimate Equation (13.11), we use the dynamic System-GMM model developed by Arellano and Bond (1991) and Blundell and Bond (1998), which is especially designed for dynamic models where the lagged dependent variable is persistent and the lagged levels of the dependent variables are therefore weak instruments.
+To estimate equation (11), we use the dynamic System-GMM model developed by Arellano and Bond (1991) and Blundell and Bond (1998), which is especially designed for dynamic models where the lagged dependent variable is persistent and the lagged levels of the dependent variables are therefore weak instruments.
 For the validity of the GMM estimates it is crucial, however, that the instruments are exogenous.
-We therefore report the two-step Sargan-Hansen test statistic under the null of joint validity of the instruments, as well as an autocorrelation test to control for first- and second-order correlations in the residuals.
+We therefore report the two-step Sargan-Hansen test statistic under the null of joint validity of the instruments, as well as autocorrelation test to control for first- and second-order correlations in the residuals.

-Table 13.4 reports the one-step System-GMM estimates.
+Table 4 reports the one-step System-GMM estimates.
 The table shows that the various firm-specific controls are significant and their signs are generally consistent with earlier empirical studies on the determinants of the capital structure.
 The only exception is the negative and significant coefficient on fixed-to-total assets (our proxy for tangibility) which is typically found to be positive, reflecting the fact that tangible assets can serve as collateral and hence lower the cost of debt.
-However, in our sample, fixed assets are highly firm-specific and non-redeployable (for example, roads, airports, physical electricity or telecommunications networks) and may therefore serve as poor collaterals.
+However, in our sample, fixed assets are highly firm-specific and non-redeployable (e.g., roads, airports, physical electricity or telecommunications networks) and may therefore serve as poor collaterals.